Finger and thumb anatomy

 NOMENCLATURE AND OVERALL STRUCTURE

 Finger function involves a complex interaction among multiple joints, flexor and extensor tendons, and supporting fascia and ligaments [1-6].
-Each of the digits, except the thumb, has three phalanges with three hinged joints: distal interphalangeal (DIP), proximal interphalangeal (PIP), and metacarpophalangeal (MCP) (figure 1).
-Joint stability is provided by the structure of the phalanges, joint capsule, radial and ulnar collateral ligaments and dorsal and palmar ligaments.
+Each of the digits, except the thumb, has three phalanges with three hinged joints: distal interphalangeal (DIP), proximal interphalangeal (PIP), and metacarpophalangeal (MCP) (figure 1), with a fingernail at the dorsal end (figure 2 and picture 1 and figure 3).
+Joint stability is provided by the structure of the phalanges, joint capsule, radial and ulnar collateral ligaments and dorsal and palmar ligaments (figure 4).

 Fingers are referred to by naming and numbering systems, but names appear to cause less confusion among clinicians .
 Throughout the UpToDate reviews dealing with fingers and hands, we use standard names to refer to fingers (ie, thumb, index, middle, ring, and little).
 It is important to note that while the anatomy described below is considered standard, considerable variation exists among individuals.